Astronomy & Astrophysics Research Lab Project Objective:

 Interested students must complete an online application (see link below).
 Please read all program guidelines including applicant eligibility and reporting requirements before submitting your application.
 The application must be submitted online and all information must be complete or the application will not be reviewed.

-Applicants must have a 3.0 GPA and be majoring in one of the following: Astronomy/astrophysics, physics, chemistry, mathematics, computer science, and related fields.
+Applicants must have a 3.0 GPA and be majoring in one of the following: Astronomy/astrophysics, physics, chemistry, mathematics, computer science, or related fields.
 This position targets undergraduate majors.

 Selected intern must: